cybrota/recaller/README.md

 # Recaller
-A blazing fast, command-line tool to recall your shell history with absolute precision.
+Easily access & re-run your most frequent shell history with blazing-fast search and documentation help.
+No more cycling back with <bck-isearch>.
+See the latest history for any shell command.

 # Features
-* Access shell commands based on recency
+* Recall your shell commands based on recency & frequency
+* Fast access to documentation within shell for your favorite commands (Ex: kubectl, terraform, AWS CLI, cargo, go, npm, all man pages etc.)
-* Elegant UI to audit commands
+* Elegant Terminal UI to quickly see history & associated help pages
+* Optionally get examples, explain commands using AI over help pages (Requires Pro version)
+* Optionally sync your history from multiple devices (Requires Pro version)

+# Supported Platforms
+* Linux/Unix
+* Mac OSX

+# Supported Terminals
-* Check manual documentation
+* Bash
+* Zshell (Zsh)

+# Pleas be aware
+* Copy to cliboard feature on Linux or Unix requires 'xclip' or 'xsel' command to be installed